Blendify/blender-manual/trunk/blender_docs/manual/interface/grease_pencil/stroke_edit.rst

 Header
 ------

-Some tools can be access through the 3D View header. e.g. Copy/Paste.
+Some tools can be accessed through the 3D View header. e.g. Copy/Paste.

 Onion Skinning
    Toggles :ref:`grease-pencil-onion`.